hqywork/EntityFramework.wiki.Chinesize/Design-Meeting-Notes-(September-17,-2015).md

 4. If none, look for `DbContext` elsewhere (see below)
 5. Get runtime services from the `DbContext`
 6. Add provider's design-time services (see below)
-7. If no `Startup` class was found in step 1, look in **project**
-8. Call `Startup.ConfigureDesignTimeServices` to add user's design-time services
+7. Call `Startup.ConfigureDesignTimeServices` to add user's design-time services

 For operations that don't require a `DbContext` (e.g. Reverse Engineering), the steps can be simplified as follow.